vaibhavk81-git/coupon-acceptance-analysis/README.md

 Based on this analysis, businesses can enhance their coupon targeting strategies:

 *   **For Bar Coupons:** Focus advertising efforts on drivers who exhibit behaviors indicative of frequent bar visits and whose current driving situation and passenger type align with social or leisure activities (e.g., not with kids).
 Targeting individuals over 25 who visit bars regularly is a strong approach.
 *   **For Carry Out & Take Away Coupons:** Deliver coupons during midday and evening hours, avoiding the typical morning work commute time.
-Prioritize drivers whose destination is Home or indicates no urgent place.
+Prioritize drivers whose destination is 'Home' or indicates no urgent location.
 Consider targeting individuals in occupations and with education levels that showed higher acceptance rates in the analysis.

-By using these insights to target specific customer segments at the right time and context, businesses can significantly increase the effectiveness of their coupon campaigns.
+By utilizing these insights to target specific customer segments at the right time and in the proper context, businesses can significantly enhance the effectiveness of their coupon campaigns.

 ## Repository Contents

 *   `coupons.csv`: The dataset used for the analysis.
-*   `prompt.ipynb`: The Jupyter notebook containing all the code, analysis steps, visualizations, and detailed observations.
+*   `Practical Application 1 Jupyter Notebook.ipynb`: The Jupyter notebook containing all the code, analysis steps, visualizations, and detailed observations.
-*   `README.md`: This file, providing a non-technical summary of the project and findings.
+*   `README.md`: This file provides a non-technical summary of the project and findings.
-*   `images/`: A directory containing image files of the visualizations (e.g., `overall_coupon_distribution.png`, `bar_coupon_acceptance_segments.png`, `takeout_time_destination_acceptance.png`, `takeout_education_occupation_acceptance.png`). *You will need to create this directory and save your plots as image files.*
+*   `images/`: A directory containing image files of the visualizations (e.g., `overall_coupon_distribution.png`, `bar_coupon_acceptance_segments.png`, `takeout_time_destination_acceptance.png`, `takeout_education_occupation_acceptance.png`).

 ## Future Work